 26 April 2013

-The Local Services (Planning) Bill would give local planning authorities the power to require planning permission before demolishing pubs or small, independent shops or before changing their use.
-It would also require planning permission if such premises or land are to be used for a supermarket.
-The aim is to help protect high streets by giving councils more control over what happens to these local premises.
+The Local Services (Planning) Bill would give local planning authorities power to require planning permission before demolishing or changing the use of premises or land that are or were used as a public house or local independent shop.
+It would also let authorities require planning permission if such sites are to be used for a supermarket.
+The aim is to give communities more control over the make-up of local high streets and related development.

 Generated 21 February 2026